Looking Back at 2025: I Was There

-I often think in terms of “I was there” moments in my photography life: experiences in Nature that will be forever etched on my brain—not simply for visual component and the resulting images, but for the entire experience, from the anticipation or surprise (depending on whether I planned for it or not), to the people I shared it with, to the euphoria that follows.
-It could be a sight as rare as a total solar eclipse or dazzling comet, or something a little more common, like a sunrise/sunset or lightning display that’s so spectacular its memory transcends all that preceded it.
+The true reason I’m always irrationally exuberant about the most recent year is that I still love what I do as much as I did the day I started.
+(That is, a lot.)
+Both the sights, and the people I share them with.
+I often think in terms of “I was there” moments in my photography life: experiences in Nature that will be forever etched on my brain—not simply for visual component and the resulting images, but for the entire experience, from the anticipation or surprise (depending on whether I planned for the latest spectacle or not), to the people I enjoyed it with, to the euphoria that follows.
+That applies whether the sight was as rare as a total solar eclipse or dazzling comet, or simply a sunrise/sunset or lightning display that was so spectacular its memory supercedes all that preceded it.

-Sometimes these “I was there” experiences are (more or less) scheduled (like a moonrise, eclipse, or comet), other times they’re completely unexpected (like a sunrise or rainbow).
+Sometimes these “I was there” experiences are (more or less) predictable (like a rising moon, eclipse, or comet), other times they’re completely unexpected (like a vivid sunrise or rainbow).
 I don’t get one every year, and in fact they’re rare enough if I even get one in any given year, I consider it a win.
 In 2025, I had three (or more, depending on how I count them—read on for an explanation).

 I’ve already had a couple of Iceland aurora displays that qualify, and I added another one in February.
 This year’s, in addition to rivaling the best aurora shows I’ve witnessed (for both color and intensity), was especially memorable because it was so unexpected.
 I blogged about it three times: